 On this day in 1924, Rufus W. Youngblood, Jr., was born.
 His biography is detailed on this website (“About the Author”) and is available from many other sources (Life magazine, the NYT, Washington Post, AJC, Macon Telegraph, etc.) and Wikipedia, so I won’t duplicate it.
-Instead, I will share some lesser-known facts about my father on this day which would have been his 95th birthday.
+Instead, I will share some lesser-known facts about my father.

 _____________________________